PranavB12/CS180Proj/README.md

 - Testing: The tests for this ensure that voting, commenting, and visibility control all work as expected.
 Verified in `PostTest.java`
 - Relationships: This class uses the User class as the author of the post and optionally includes a Picture for post images.
 It is managed by the Database and NewsFeed classes to enable post sharing and feed display.

+### Comment
+- Functionality: This class represents a comment on a post created by a user.
+It contains details about the comment, such as its content, author, unique identifier (ID), the ID of the associated post, and the number of upvotes and downvotes.
+It provides methods to interact with the comment, including upvoting, downvoting, undoing votes, and retrieving information such as the comment content, author, or associated post ID.
+This class ensures thread-safe operations for vote management and uniquely identifies each comment using a randomly generated or pre-specified ID.
+- Testing: The tests for this ensure that voting, commenting, deleting, and visibility all work as expected.
+Verefied in `CommentTest.java`
+- Relationships: This class uses the User class to represent the author of the comment, ensuring that each comment is linked to a valid user.
+It is associated with a post through the postID field, which identifies the specific post to which the comment belongs.
+The class interacts with systems managing posts and comments, such as a Database or NewsFeed class, to facilitate comment storage, retrieval, and display within a larger application framework.

 ### Test
 This class is a test class that adds some sample users and posts to the database to test the data persistence it will not be present in the final project.